waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.ShutDownRequestMessage"></a>

 ### ShutDownRequestMessage
-ShutDownRequestMessage shuts down this pyipad.
+ShutDownRequestMessage shuts down this waglaylad.